praveenvishal/NexionCamera/README.md

 *This is a preview release.
 The API is subject to change.*

-This is not an official Google product.
+This is not an official Nexion product.

 CameraView aims to help Android developers easily integrate Camera features.